kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Low plasma c-peptide levels

 #### Answer: C. Positive nitrogen balance - *FALSE* = E. Low plasma c-peptide levels - TRUE
-- Ketoacidosis is most commonly associated with type 1 diabetes mellitus.
-Diabetic ketoacidosis (DKA) is a state of absolute or relative insulin deficiency aggravated by ensuing hyperglycaemia, dehydration and acidosis-producing derangements in intermediary metabolism.
-The most common causes are underlying infection, disruption of insulin treatment and new onset of diabetes.
-DKA is typically characterised by hyperglycaemia >300mg/dl, low bicarbonate (<15mmol/L) and acidosis (pH <7.30) with ketonaemia and ketonuria.
-A patient with untreated type 1 diabetes mellitus has low levels of plasma insulin and C peptide caused by β-cell destruction.
-The absence of insulin, the primary anabolic hormone, means that tissues such as muscle, fat and liver do not take up glucose.
-- Counterregulatory hormones, such as glucagon, growth hormone and catecholamines, enhance triglyceride breakdown into free fatty acids and gluconeogenesis, which is the main cause for the elevation in serum glucose in DKA. β Oxidation of these free fatty acids leads to increased formation of ketone bodies.
-Overall, metabolism in DKA shifts from the normal fed state characterised by carbohydrate metabolism to a fasting state characterised by fat metabolism.
-Secondary consequences of the primary metabolic derangements in DKA include an ensuing metabolic acidosis as the ketone bodies produced by β oxidation of free fatty acids deplete extracellular and cellular acid buffers.
-The hyperglycaemia-induced osmotic diuresis depletes sodium, potassium, phosphates and water, as well as ketones and glucose.
-Commonly, the total body water deficit is 10% and the potassium deficit is 5mmol/kg body weight.
-The total body potassium deficit may be masked by the acidosis, which sustains an increased serum potassium level.
-The potassium level can drop precipitously once rehydration and insulin treatment start.
-Urinary loss of ketoanions with brisk diuresis and intact renal function may also lead to a component of hyperchloraemic metabolic acidosis.
+- Ketoacidosis is most commonly associated with type 1 diabetes mellitus
+- Diabetic ketoacidosis (DKA) = state of absolute or relative insulin deficiency aggravated by
+	1. Ensuing hyPERglycaemia
+	2. Dehydration
+	3. Acidosis-producing derangements in intermediary metabolism
+- Most common causes are
+	1. Underlying infection
+	2. Disruption of insulin treatment
+	3. New onset of diabetes
+- DKA is typically characterised by
+	1. HyPERglycaemia >300 mg/dl
+	2. Low bicarbonate (<15 mmol/L)
+	3. Acidosis (pH <7.30)
+	4. Ketonaemia and ketonuria
+- Patient with untreated type 1 diabetes mellitus has
+	- *low levels of plasma insulin and C peptide* caused by β-cell destruction
+- Absence of insulin, the primary anabolic hormone, means that
+	- tissues such as muscle, fat and liver *do not take up glucose*

+**Notes**
+- Counterregulatory hormones, such as glucagon, growth hormone and catecholamines, enhance triglyceride breakdown into free fatty acids and gluconeogenesis, which is the main cause for the elevation in serum glucose in DKA
+- β Oxidation of these free fatty acids leads to increased formation of ketone bodies
+- Overall, metabolism in DKA shifts from the normal fed state characterised by carbohydrate metabolism to a fasting state characterised by fat metabolism
+- Secondary consequences of the primary metabolic derangements in DKA include an ensuing metabolic acidosis as the ketone bodies produced by β oxidation of free fatty acids deplete extracellular and cellular acid buffers
+- The hyperglycaemia-induced osmotic diuresis depletes sodium, potassium, phosphates and water, as well as ketones and glucose
+- Commonly, the total body water deficit is 10% and the potassium deficit is 5mmol/kg body weight
+- The total body potassium deficit may be masked by the acidosis, which sustains an increased serum potassium level
+- The potassium level can drop precipitously once rehydration and insulin treatment start
+- Urinary loss of ketoanions with brisk diuresis and intact renal function may also lead to a component of hyperchloraemic metabolic acidosis

 ### Q2.93
-Vasoconstrictors are used clinically to increase BP or to reduce local blood flow.
+*Vasoconstrictors* are used clinically to increase BP or to reduce local blood flow.
 Which of the following _naturally occurring peptides produces intense vasoconstriction_?

 	A. Neurotensin
 	B. Atrial natriuretic peptide